-\\Colorado S.B.21-260 (enacted 2021): Required Colorado Department of Transportation to determine the total pollution and greenhouse gas emission effect expected from future transportation projects and take steps to ensure that greenhouse gas emission levels do not exceed set reduction amounts.

-Agency Directives (Continued)

-- Maryland H.B.0141 (sent to Governor 2022): Requires that equity be considered when state transportation plans, reports, and goals are developed; requires the Department of Transportation to conduct transit equity analyses and consult with certain communities before proposing service changes. - Virginia H.B.2241/S.B.1331 (enacted 2017): Created a project prioritization system with environmental quality as a factor to be considered in the state transportation funding plan. - Vermont H.552 (introduced 2022): Requires all employers with 50 or more employees in the State to design, adopt, and implement a transportation demand management plan that includes measures to reduce vehicle miles traveled. - Washington H.B.1099 (passed Both Chambers 2022): Requires the largest and fastest-growing counties and cities to choose from a list of actions developed by the Department of Commerce to reduce their vehicle miles traveled and greenhouse gas emissions to meet state goals.
+- \\Colorado S.B.21-260 (enacted 2021): Required Colorado Department of Transportation to determine the total pollution and greenhouse gas emission effect expected from future transportation projects and take steps to ensure that greenhouse gas emission levels do not exceed set reduction amounts. - Maryland S.B.0019 (enacted 2023): Requiring that equity be considered when State transportation plans, reports, and goals are developed; requiring the Department of Transportation to conduct transit equity analyses and cost-benefit analyses and consult with certain communities before announcing or proposing any major service change - Minnesota H.F.2887 (enacted 2023): sets requirements for state agencies to reduce GHG emissions and make plans to minimize them in accordance with statewide reduction goals. - Virginia H.B.2241/S.B.1331 (enacted 2017): Created a project prioritization system with environmental quality as a factor to be considered in the state transportation funding plan.